danielkomaz/cloudskillsbootcamp/Week-6-Serverless-In-Azure-And-AWS/README.md

 **Note:** Installation workflow copied from [Cloudsills Repository](https://github.com/CloudSkills/Cloud-Native-DevOps-Bootcamp/blob/main/Week%206%20-%20Serverless%20in%20Azure%20and%20AWS/Python-Lambda-Function/readme.md)
 **Note 2:** Be aware that the created function will be deployed to `us-east-1` by default.
 If you want to change this, you need to uncomment and edit line 30 in `serverless.yml`

+## Project 5 - Security for Serverless Apps

+Every cloud provider has several tools in place to ensure deployed Apps are kept secure.
+This is a brief overview of said tools.

+### Azure

+#### Security Center

+The Security Center shows the health of your apps and also some recommendations based on best practices.
+For detailed information about the Security Center check the [official website](https://azure.microsoft.com/en-gb/services/security-center/#features).

+#### Authentication / Aothorization

+Here you are able to configure several authentication mechanisms for your app if they receive unauthenticated requests.
+Authentication methods range from Azure Active Directory over Google to Twitter.

+For more detailed information consult the [official documentation](https://docs.microsoft.com/en-us/azure/app-service/overview-authentication-authorization).

+#### Identity

+For more detailed information consult the [official documentation](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet).